Reading and processing OTM data and Generating OTM spline models

 Processes

-To transform the raw .csv
+To transform the raw .csv data into a

-function will go
+data.frame the rnp_otm_data function will go

 through the following general steps: